varunmhatre/Camera-Sample/README.md

 a) Follow player (or any target)<br>
 b) Lock on to a target that player is watching<br>
 c) Detach camera and hover in the air, watiching player (or any target)

+Most recently I have added the functionalitly for the player to automatically follow the target